deltachat/deltachat-pages/en/references.md

 # References

-This list is not updated frequently.
+> This list is not updated frequently.
-You can find many more recent user voices on [Mastodon](https://chaos.social/tags/deltachat).
+> You can find many more recent references and user voices on [Mastodon](https://chaos.social/tags/deltachat).

 ### Roskomsvoboda: Delta Chat again refused to cooperate with Russian authorities